Chapter 1 : Charming Minnie

 “Fine,” I muttered angrily.

-Suddenly, an earsplitting yelp pierced the air of the dark hallways.
+Suddenly, an earsplitting squeal pierced the air of the dark hallways.
 “Help!
 They’ve got me!”

 “Peter,” Remus and I spoke simultaneously.